 IBFD-KU Leuven Moot Court Competition

 Every year, sixteen teams of up to four students take part in this exciting experience.
-Firstly, students have to examine an hypothetical case and submit written memoranda, on behalf of the taxpayer and on behalf of the tax administration.
-Afterwards, and already in Leuven, they have to plead twice: once on behalf of the taxpayer and the second time on behalf of the tax administration.
-The six best ranked teams pass to the second qualification phase, where they have to plead the same case twice (again, on behalf of the taxpayer and of the tax authorities).
+First, students have to examine a hypothetical case and submit written memoranda on behalf of the taxpayer and on behalf of the tax administration.
+Second, in Leuven, students have to plead twice: once on behalf of the taxpayer and once on behalf of the tax administration.
+The six highest ranked teams pass to the second qualification phase, where they have to plead the same case twice more (again, once on behalf of the taxpayer and once on behalf of the tax administration).
 The two highest ranked teams pass to the final, where they have about 36 hours to prepare oral pleadings on a totally new case.
 The pleadings take place before real tax judges, who assess which team should be the winner of the competition.